-Despite the ever evolving manufacturing processes, new technology and recently released models we see in the shooting sports market place, many firearms remain essentially the same as those made a century ago, including bolt-action hunting rifles, double-action revolvers and 1911 pistols.
+Despite updates to manufacturing processes, new technology and recently released models we see in the shooting sports marketplace, many firearms remain essentially the same as those made a century ago, including bolt-action hunting rifles, double-action revolvers and 1911 pistols.
 This means that when we see guns come along that are significantly different, they are usually met with both enthusiasm and skepticism.

 The LifeCard is available chambered in .22 Mag. and .22 LR in various colors.